Range Rover Sport review – comfortable and good to drive

 More reviews

 This new platform has allowed for a greater capacity for electrification.
-The entry-level D300 mild-hybrid diesel is claimed to return over 34mpg, whereas both plug-in hybrid models boast a pure-electric range of nearly 70 miles – significantly more than what’s possible in the equivalent BMW X5 xDrive45e, and roughly twice as far as the Porsche Cayenne e-Hybrid.
+The entry-level D250 mild-hybrid diesel is claimed to return around 40mpg, whereas both plug-in hybrid models boast a pure-electric range of over 70 miles – more than what’s possible in the equivalent BMW X5 xDrive50e or Porsche Cayenne E-Hybrid.

-Of course, if you can afford the new Range Rover Sport (prices start from over £80,000), you probably aren’t too worried about high running costs.
-Land Rover knows this and also offers the Sport with a twin-turbocharged 4.4-litre V8 petrol engine with 523bhp; a less -powerful 3.0-litre petrol model is also available.
+Of course, if you can afford the new Range Rover Sport (prices start from over £75,000), you probably aren’t too worried about high running costs.
+Land Rover knows this and also offers the Sport in ‘SV’ guise with a 626bhp twin-turbocharged 4.4-litre V8 petrol engine.
+This delivers supercar levels of performance, and the trick suspension and chassis tuning make the SV a capable machine through the corners, too.

 Another huge leap has been made on the inside as the new Sport’s interior offers a much higher level of finish than its predecessor.
 Nearly everything you touch feels of impeccable quality, while Land Rover’s latest 13.1-inch touchscreen infotainment system is incredibly intuitive and quick to respond.

 All of this, alongside a spacious boot and unmatched comfort and refinement, makes the Range Rover Sport one of the most desirable new cars on the market right now.
-Buyers can specify their ideal car in one of four ascending trim levels: SE, Dynamic SE, Autobiography and the limited-run ‘First Edition’.
+Buyers can specify their ideal car in one of five ascending trim levels: S, SE, Dynamic SE, Autobiography and the high-performance SV Edition Two.

 The majority of Land Rover models hold their value well, so Sport finance deals should be competitive with rivals.
 Unfortunately, despite being available with several fuel-sipping engines, Range Rovers are notoriously expensive to run and insure – and we expect the Sport to be no different.